gip/gip-pbh-ctf/README.md

 ```

 The code will create 50 transactions be increasing nonce n0, n1, ..., n49.
 The transactions will then by submitted starting with n1, n2,..., n49 and finally n0.
 When n0 is submitted, all the transactions can be executed.
 The code will create blocks similar to [testnet block 10263444](https://worldchain-sepolia.explorer.alchemy.com/block/10263444?tab=txs).
 Obviously PBH transaction are not ordered before non-PBH transactions.
-It seems that ordering by nonce takes priority hence breaking the invariant.
+It seems that ordering by nonce takes priority hence breaking the stated invariant.